 Tell us about your educational background.

-Well, I knew very early on, again that I wanted to be a nurse.
-I graduated in high school in 2004.
+Well, I knew very early on, again, that I wanted to be a nurse.
+I graduated high school in 2004.
 I went straight into the nursing program.
-I graduated from Cumberland University in Lebanon, Tennessee in 2009 and I've been working as emergency room since or emergency room nurse since.
+I graduated from Cumberland University in Lebanon, Tennessee in 2009 and I've been working as emergency room since, or emergency room nurse since.
 And then now, I started with this program.

 What are your future plans and how do you plan to achieve them?

-My future plans are first to graduate in 2021, and then I want to work as a nurse practitioner...
-Honestly, I'm not sure the field I wanna go in, I have only done acute care, I've only done emergency medicine, so I'm very excited to actually branch out and do another field such as Primary Care or working you know I guess specialized clinics such as neurology or cardiology and do that.
-I'm just not sure exactly at this moment what I want to do, so hopefully in the next few months or kind of just going through clinicals, I'll be able to kind of hone down on that and figure out what area and what branch of of Nursing, and then, that I wanna do.
+My future plans are first to graduate in 2021, and then I want to work as a nurse practitioner ...
+Honestly, I'm not sure the field I wanna go in, I have only done acute care, I've only done emergency medicine, so I'm very excited to actually branch out and do another field such as Primary Care or working, you know, I guess in specialized clinics such as neurology or cardiology, and do that.
+I'm just not sure exactly at this moment what I want to do, so hopefully in the next few months or kind of just going through clinicals, I'll be able to kind of hone down on that and figure out what area and what branch of nursing that I wanna do.